What values do you look for in a backup solution? How about these:

 If you don’t have these, the rest doesn’t really matter.
 That’s why we’ve spent over 20 years focused on these core values.

 Catalogic also has a single-tiered licensing model that provides full functionality, including reporting and all agents, in a single license.
+No hidden costs, no surprises.

 Backup is an insurance policy.
 It might be used to restore a database table after a fat finger event deletes it.
 It could be recovering a server captured by ransomware.
 In the worst case, you might need to recover an entire facility lost to a natural disaster.
 In all these cases, reliability is paramount.